 Outercourse is the general term that refers to any type of sexual activity that does not include vaginal intercourse.
 This includes oral sex.
 Since there is no penetration of the vagina, the chances of pregnancy are greatly reduced.

-- No side effects caused from hormonal influence.
+- No side effects caused by hormonal influence

 - Reduced chance of contracting a sexual disease

 - If pre-ejaculate or ejaculate is spilt on the vulva or surrounding regions, then there could be a chance of pregnancy.